GuideNepalInvestingFDMutual FundCITTax

 The headline projection

-Assume you start with रू 1,00,000 today.
-Realistic FY 2082/83 rates as of mid-2026: FD around 5% gross (≈ 4.75% net of 5% TDS) at most commercial banks, CIT declaring around 7.5% (the FY 2024/25 base was 6.5% with a 1.25% one-time bonus), and an equity mutual fund expected to compound at ~10% over a long horizon (with very high variance year to year).
-Live rates change frequently — check current bank publications.
+Start with रू 1,00,000 today.
+Realistic FY 2082/83 rates as of mid-2026: FD around 5% gross (≈ 4.7% net of 6% TDS) at most commercial banks, CIT declaring around 7.5% (the FY 2024/25 base was 6.5% with a 1.25% one-time bonus), and an equity mutual fund expected to compound at ~10% over a long horizon, with high variance year to year.
+Live rates change frequently; check current bank publications.

 Layer 1: the CIT tax deduction, which the table hides

-If you're a salaried person in the 30% slab and you're below the combined PF/SSF/CIT cap, that रू 1,00,000 contribution reduces your taxable income by रू 1,00,000.
-Your tax bill drops by रू 30,000 this year.
-The real cost of the contribution, in terms of money out of your bank, is रू 70,000, not रू 1,00,000.
+For a salaried person in the 30% slab who's still below the combined PF/SSF/CIT cap, that रू 1,00,000 contribution reduces taxable income by रू 1,00,000.
+The tax bill drops by रू 30,000 this year.
+The real cost of the contribution, in cash leaving your bank, is रू 70,000, not रू 1,00,000.

-So the fair comparison is "what do I get back, per rupee of bank cash spent?" — not "what does रू 1,00,000 grow to?"
+The fair comparison, then, is "what do I get back per rupee of bank cash spent?", not "what does रू 1,00,000 grow to?"

-| Slab | CIT cost on a रू 1,00,000 contribution | Effective 10-year return on cost |
+SlabCIT cost on a रू 1,00,000 contributionEffective 10-year return on cost

-| 1% | रू 99,000 | ~108% (interest only, almost no tax shield) |
+1%रू 99,000~108% (interest only, almost no tax shield)

 That last column compares what the balance grew to (रू 2,06,100 after 10 years at 7.5%) against the cash you actually deployed.
-At the 30% slab, CIT's effective 10-year return on cash actually beats a 10% mutual fund (~159% on a रू 1,00,000 cash outlay) — and does so without the variance.
+At the 30% slab, CIT's effective 10-year return on cash beats a 10% mutual fund (~159% on a रू 1,00,000 cash outlay), and does so without the variance.

 The catch: this advantage only applies up to the combined deduction cap, which is the lower of one-third of assessable income or रू 5,00,000 (covering PF/SSF and CIT together).
 The live figure can move with each year's budget.
 Earlier post on how to compute your runway under the cap.